This easy 3 ingredient strawberry sauce is perfect for cheesecake, pancakes, ice-cream, and more! It will take your desserts to another level!

 Freeze in an ice tray and make frozen strawberry cubes.

-- Use them in fruit drinks
+- Use the cubes in fruit drinks

 - Blend a handful to make a strawberry granita